sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 Sept 10 DnD Session.md

 - 3rd one took semen, 1 wavy horizontal line
 - 4th one took fey urine, 2 wavy horizontal lines
 - 5th one took all the fluids and poop then opened the next room
-### Next Room
+### Second Room
-We enter the next room, pedestal is all the way down hexagon straight vertical line on top We discovered the panels may require physical objects.
+We enter the next room, pedestal is all the way down hexagon straight vertical line on top We discovered the panels may require physical objects and definitely not fluids We tried scales nothing
-We tried skin and scales
+We tried skin and the door opens

+### Third Room
+80 ft gap
+very deep swimming pool
+We all go down the tunnel